nginxinc/nginx-amplify-doc/content/how-nginx-agent-works/agent-overview.md

 {{< note >}}The support for reporting NGINX Plus metrics using NGINX Agent is limited.
 Displaying metrics specific to a `server_zone` is not supported. {{< /note >}}

-The agent considers an NGINX instance to be any running NGINX master process that has a unique path to the binary, and possibly a unique configuration.
+The agent considers an NGINX instance to be any running NGINX master process that has a unique path to the binary or a unique configuration.

 {{< note >}}There's no need to manually add or configure anything in the web interface after installing the agent.
 When the agent is started, the metrics and the metadata are automatically reported to the Amplify backend and visualized in the web interface.{{< /note >}}

-When a system or an NGINX instance is removed from the infrastructure for whatever reason, and is no longer reporting (and therefore no longer necessary), you should manually delete it in the web interface.
+When a NGINX instance is no longer in use it must be manually deleted in the web interface.
 The "Remove object" button can be found in the metadata viewer popup — see the [User Interface]({{< relref "/user-interface/">}}) documentation.

 Check out the [NGINX Agent documentation](https://docs.nginx.com/nginx-agent/overview/) to learn more about how the NGINX Agent works.